Call Us: 972-422-4111

 Yes.
 Every insurance company that Plano Kawasaki Suzuki represents allows a 10% discount on your premium upon proof of course completion.

-What are the insurance requirements for operating a motorcycle without a helmet?
+What are the insurance requirements in Texas for operating a motorcycle without a helmet?

 Plano Kawasaki Suzuki encourages all motorcyclists to wear protective clothing and equipment at all times.
 However, Texas state law currently allows motorcyclists aged 21 and over to operate a motorcycle without a helmet if proof of a minimum of $10,000 medical insurance for injuries is maintained.
 A decal, which can be affixed to the rear of your motorcycle, may be purchased through the Department of Public Safety upon showing proof of sufficient insurance coverage.
 However, purchase of a decal is not required providing you carry proof of coverage at all times.
 Your Plano Kawasaki Suzuki insurance agent will be glad to assist you in adding $10,000 medical payments to any insurance policies we write for you.